 No – and efforts to do so aren’t just unnecessary – they’re damaging.

-Religious and secular organizations do sponsor campaigns and studies claiming that LGBTQ people can change their sexual orientation or gender identity.
-These studies and campaigns suggesting that LGBTQ people can change are based on ideological biases and not peer-reviewed solid science.
+Religious and secular organizations do sponsor campaigns and studies claiming that LGBTQIA people can change their sexual orientation or gender identity.
+These studies and campaigns suggesting that LGBTQIA people can change are based on ideological biases and not peer-reviewed solid science.
 No studies show proven long-term changes in gay or transgender people, and many reported changes are based solely on behavior and not a person's actual self-identity.

 No one knows exactly how sexual orientation and gender identity determined.
-While research has not determined a cause, being LGBTQ is not anyone's "fault," nor is it the result of any one factor like parenting or past experiences.
+While research has not determined a cause, being LGBTQIA is not anyone's "fault," nor is it the result of any one factor like parenting or past experiences.

 However, experts agree that it is a complicated matter of genetics, biology, psychological and social factors.
 For most people, sexual orientation and gender identity are shaped at any early age.